Vicki DiMartino: Boston College

 DiMartino attended Boston College and played for the Eagles for four years.
 She finished her career at Boston as the third all-time in points scored with 93 career points.
 She finished third on the goals scored list with 34 and fifth in assists with 25.

-Playing career

-Club
+Club career

 In 2013, DiMartino was drafted to the Western New York Flash in the National Women's Soccer League.
 She was selected seventh in the third round during the 2013 NWSL College Draft.

-International
+International career

 DiMartino has represented the United States on the U-15, U-16, U-17, U-20, and U-23 national teams.
 A multi-dimensional player, she played as forward for the U-17 team, as outside back and outside midfield for the U.S. U-20 team and also played forward at the U-20 World Cup.
 She is a member of the U.S. team that won the 2010 CONACAF U-20 Women's Championships in Guatemala to earn a berth to the 2010 FIFA U-20 Women's World Cup.